• Facebook

 Visit the Magical Bookshop Livraria Lello

 There was a rumour that J.K.
 Rowling was inspired by Livraria Lello, this turns out to be wrong, but it’s still a magical bookstore.
 It is on the Lonely Planet’s “The world’s greatest bookshops” list and described as “one of the world’s most stunning shops – perhaps of any kind”.
+So it’s a must for any 3 day Porto itinerary.

 You have to pay to get into it, but your entrance fee is transferred to a voucher for the shop.
 I recommend buying the ticket online at the official Livraria Lello webpage before going, so you don’t have to queue up that long.
 You can get a special edition of a classic novel as a souvenir, they have them in a few different languages.